qiskit-community/spank-plugins/INSTALL.md

 ### 1. Build and install QRMI

-Refer [How to build & install QRMI Python package](https://github.com/qiskit-community/qrmi/blob/main/INSTALL.md#how-to-build--install-qrmi-python-package), and create a wheel file for distribution.
+Refer [How to build & install QRMI Python package](https://github.com/qiskit-community/qrmi/blob/main/INSTALL.md#how-to-build--install-qrmi-python-package), create a wheel file for distribution and install.

 ### 2. Build and install SPANK Plugin